Skip to content

 Can my dog eat grapefruit?

 Dogs can eat the flesh of grapefruit, not the peel.
 But most dogs won't be tempted by grapefruit because of the bitter taste.
-Grapefruit is very acidic and can cause digestive issues for dogs, so it should only be given to them in moderation.
+Grapefruit is very acidic and can cause digestive issues for dogs, so it should only be given to them in small amounts, and infrequently.

-When in doubt, it’s best to just stick with dog food!
-Raw dog food should be considered due to its many benefits.
-If you want to really spoil your pup with the best dog-friendly feasts, try human-grade dog food!
+This list is not exhaustive, so if your dog begging for a tasty human treat, make sure to consult your pet’s doctor first.
+When in doubt, it’s best to just stick with good dog food!
+Limited ingredient dog food, and raw dog food should be considered due to its many benefits.
+If you want to really spoil your pup with the best dog friendly treats, try our human grade dog food!